jtechprojects/cybersecurity-homelab/README.md

 Kali Linux runs directly on the OptiPlex 3060 as a physical security testing system.

-Rather than operating Kali locally each time I perform testing, I can remotely access the system from my Windows 11 management workstation using SSH.

-I use Kali to perform controlled security testing against systems in the homelab.
+I remotely access Kali from my Windows 11 management workstation using SSH and use it to perform controlled security testing against systems within the homelab.

 Activities include: